The Nebbishes

-The Nebbishes was a syndicated Sunday comic strip by Herb Gardner, better known today as a playwright and screenwriter.
+The Nebbishes was a syndicated Sunday comic strip by Herb Gardner, who is better known as a playwright and screenwriter.
 The strip was syndicated by the McNaught Syndicate from January 4, 1959, to January 29, 1961.

 Gardner's characters were white blob-like creatures who expressed their attitude toward existence in mottos and quotes on greeting cards and statuettes.
 In the comic strip they engaged in dialogue in balloons in the standard comic strip format.
 Gardner first began drawing these characters while he was a student at Antioch College.
 As an English word from Yiddish, "nebbish" means an insignificant, pitiful person; a nonentity (from Yiddish interjection nebekh "poor thing!", and from Czech nebohý).

 On local New York television, Gardner drew The Nebbishes on Shari Lewis' WPIX Kartoon Klub show, as noted by Kevin S. Butler: